 Significant rating movement (more than two notches) is unlikely for most water rated issuers under two of the three scenarios:

-- Scenario 1: The weakest possible debt score (100% debt to capitalization), 88% of issuers would likely see the rating lowered by one notch.
+- Scenario 1: The weakest possible debt score (100% debt to capitalization), 88% of issuers would likely see the rating lowered by no more than one notch.

-- Scenario 2: 91% of issuers would likely see the rating lowered by one notch.
+- Scenario 2: 91% of issuers would likely see the rating lowered by no more than one notch.

 - Scenario 3: Where leverage is maximized and there is an inability to pass on higher costs (related to purchases or debt service), 25% of issuers would likely maintain the existing ratings.

 - Scenario 3: Approximately 30% of issuers would see the ratings lowered by two or more notches.
 We believe this scenario is severe and on average equates to 80 basis points of coverage deterioration with a 50-basis point mean level.